gaqzi/reflections/content/python/inspect_docstring_with_pydoc.md

 tags: Python
 ---

-How come I didn't know about the `python -m pydoc` command before today.
+How come I didn't know about the `python -m pydoc` command before today!

 > It lets you inspect the docstrings of any modules, classes, functions, or methods in Python.